mrthreeplates/TRS-80_floppy_remapper/README.md

 1. Select "power target circuit from PICKit 4"
 1. Click Apply

-Connect the programmer
+Connect the programmer and program the board:

 1. Connect the 6 pin programming header of the PICKit 4 to the remapper board.
 Please be careful to orient programming header to match the board pins!
 Look for the MCLR pin with an arrow on it.
+The 6th pin of the PICKit 4 header is not used and will not connect to anything.
+This is okay.
-1. Click program
+1. Click Program device in the IDE

 ![prog-header-v3](/images/prog-header-v3.jpg)